-Meet Kyle, the new senior accountant at Ashton McGill.
+Meet Kyle, the New Senior Accountant at Ashton McGill.

 We're thrilled to introduce the newest member of the Ashton McGill team, Kyle Gordon.